 Manchester University regards the registration of a student as a contractual agreement.
 For this reason, special procedures must be followed in the event a student withdraws from a program at Manchester University.
 Any student considering withdrawal from the Pharmacy Program for any reason after the beginning of classes initiates the process by having an interview with a member of the Pharmacy Program Office of Academic and Student Affairs staff.
-An official notification by the student to the registrar's office must be made.
-Before withdrawal is finalized, the student must meet with the dean of pharmacy and health sciences or the assistant/associate dean of academic programs and return all Manchester property to the Office of Academic & Student Affairs; this includes but is not limited to the Manchester-issued computer, photo identification card, white coat, and any keys issued to the student.
+A form obtained from that office must be completed with signatures from the student financial services and registrar's offices.
+Before withdrawal is finalized, the student must meet with the Dean of pharmacy and health sciences or the assistant/associate Dean of academic programs and return all Manchester property to the Office of Academic & Student Affairs; this includes but is not limited to the Manchester-issued computer, photo identification card, white coat, and any keys issued to the student.